bitfocus/companion-module-elgato-keylight/HELP.md

 * This module controls the Key Light through REST on port 9123.

 #### Static Network Configuration (optional)
-* For better performance and reliabplity, it is recommended that you assign the Key Light IP address.
+* For better performance and reliability, it is recommended that you assign the Key Light IP address.
 One way to accomplish this is to make a DHCP reservation on your home router or DHCP server.

 ### To use the module
 Add a button and choose the action you want to use.